peterjlambert/petelambert.com/src/site/index.md

 ---

+I'm a musician.
+I play guitar and sing and I write some songs.
+Since March 2020 I've been running [Lockdown Open Mic](https://lockdownopenmic.club), a virtual open mic night for the Covid generation.

 I’m also a cyclist, riding road, gravel and mountain bikes.
-I’m currently the Club Secretary for [Velo Club York](https://veloclubyork.co.uk).
-I log my rides on [Strava](https://strava.com/athletes/petelambert).
 Yorkshire provides when it comes to cycling.

-I’m a [keen photographer](https://500px.com/peterjlambert), I like a bit of snowboarding, I play a bit of guitar and I’ve played bass and sung in a few bands.
+I love a bit of snowboarding but getting to mountains is tricky.
 I pick up new hobbies and passions pretty easily and pretty frequently.
 If I’m given the opportunity to try something new I’ll usually take it.

 I live in York, in the North of England with my beautiful wife and our awesome teenage son.